Can I Place my 11-Month-Old for Adoption? [How the Adoption Process Works]

 What are Some Reasons Women Choose Adoption for an 11-Month-Old?

 There are many unique reasons why a woman would consider adoption for her 11-month-old.
 Here are just a few of the reasons as to why she might make this brave and selfless decision:

-- She wants to provide a better life for her child: Often, our conversations about adoption center on the idea of “giving up” your child.
-But this couldn’t be more untrue.
+She wants to provide a better life for her child: Often, our conversations about adoption center on the idea of “giving up” your child.
+But this couldn’t be further from the truth.
 Women who choose adoption are not “giving up” or “giving away” their babies; they’re making a hard decision out of pure love for their child to give them the best gift of all — a better life.

 There are so many more reasons why a woman would choose adoption.
 Each one of them is valid and unique.
 If you’re considering adoption for an 11-month-old, just remember that you’re never alone and that adoption is always an option for you.